cdstanford/gid/README.md

 Welcome!
 This repository contains the artifact for the paper *Incremental Dead State Detection in Logarithmic Time,* to appear at CAV 2023.
 See `cav23.pdf` for the version of the paper at submission time.
-The artifact can also be viewed online [here](https://github.com/cdstanford/gid).

 ## Overview